mathamuse/MLE-Estimates-of-Random-Variables/README.md

 We study the various MLE Estimators for Standard Distributions.
 We do this by:
-STEP 1 : Creating a data frame by generating data according to the probability distribution.
+\n STEP 1 : Creating a data frame by generating data according to the probability distribution.
-STEP 2 : Then we apply the MLE Estimators to make an estimate of the parameter in consideration.
+\n STEP 2 : Then we apply the MLE Estimators to make an estimate of the parameter in consideration.
-STEP 3 : (optional) We estimate percentage error by checking against our known parameter.
+\n STEP 3 : (optional) We estimate percentage error by checking against our known parameter.
 We can also visualize the data with graphs.

 Instructors can use the data generated in STEP 1 to create exercises for students to test their code.
 Instructors can use the complete code to check the working of students code by standardizing estimation.